Don’t believe the hype. There’s no such thing as becoming fluent in 3 months.

 3. Hindi has a larger alphabet and different numbering system

 In English, we have 26 letters, but Hindi has 46 commonly used letters and 50 or so widely used conjunct letters (letters in Hindi that join together to make a word shorter, like ल + ल = ल्ल).

 Hindi numbers 0 to 100 are also unique and do not follow an easy pattern like a twenty-one, thirty-one, forty-one etc.

 4. Every word has a gender

 In Hindi, every noun is either masculine or feminine.
 A table is feminine, a house is masculine, a car is feminine, and a mobile phone is masculine.
-There’s no rhyme or reason to this; it’s just the way it is.
+There’s no rhyme or reason to this; it’s just how it is.

 5. Sentences are structured differently

 Hindi is a Subject-Object-Verb language, while English is Subject-Verb-Object.
-So to us English speakers, sentence order seems a little backwards.
+So to us English speakers, sentence order seems a little backward.